kyotovision-public/HeatFormer/README.md

             ..
 ```

-2. **MPI-INF-3DHP**: You visit the [website](http://gvv.mpi-inf.mpg.de/3dhp-dataset/) of dataset, download zip file and, run the scripts.
-After running the scripts, you place the data look like this:
+2. **MPI-INF-3DHP**: You can visit the [website](http://gvv.mpi-inf.mpg.de/3dhp-dataset/) of the dataset, download the zip file and, run the scripts.
+After running the scripts, you can place the data as follows.

 ```
 ${HeatFormer root}